DHTMLX/gantt-docs/data/desktop/using_gantt_on_server.md

 dhtmlxGantt applies to the Node.js package the same scheme of the version numbering as to the browser packages (for example, v7.0.0 is the first version of Gantt for a Node.js package).

-{{note We advice you to use the same version of the gantt libraries on the client  on the server side.}}
+{{note We advice you to use the same version of the gantt libraries on the client side as on the server side.}}

 Adding the library to the project
 ----------------------------------